VoiNetwork/governance/Bounties/Stateproof ASA Bridge.md

 3. Network Switch
     1. Mainnet
     2. Testnet
-3. Implement a State Proof Oracle and Transaction Verifier to enable the bridge to be decentralized.
+3. Implement an already existing State Proof Oracle and Transaction Verifier to enable the bridge to be decentralized.

 ## Definition of Done